KrutikaBhatt/people_tagging_feature/README.md

 ### Tests

-Installing the dependences will install `jest`, `jest-extented` and `mongodb-memory-server`.
+Installing the dependences will install `jest` and `jest-extented`.
 Theses are the packages needed for the test.
+For this project, I have just added tests for Tag controllers and mutations

 In the terminal of your root project, Run the following command